SEPM-2022/CleverBirds/README.md

 > :small_orange_diamond: Design based on a microservice architecture, using MVC (Model-View-Controller) pattern.

 * b1) The UI should be usable with 1 hand: In the Clever Birds game, the player pilots the bird into the pipes, by clicking with the mouse.
 * b2) Data must be stored in the most efficient way: Our application stores data efficiently, as explained in Appendix X: “Database Design”.
 * b3) Data must be able to be searched and managed as efficiently as possible: In our application data can be managed efficiently, as explained in Appendix X: “Database Design.

+## 2.3.
+High priority requirements

+From the agreed ten requirements received, we have chosen five as high priority due to their importance to the overall product functionality and design:

+* a2) 	User profiles play a vital role in user experience as it provides a collection of information associated with users.
+* a3) 	The game should be easy to understand and the user’s path to playing the game very simple.
+* a5) One of the key features of what sets Clever Birds aside from Flappy Birds, is the ability for a user to choose an avatar.
+* a6) In order to comply with the GDPR, we allow users to delete their account at any time and their data will be deleted from our database.
+* a7) Another key feature setting the application apart from Flappy Birds is a safety feature informing parents about health problems related to video games.

 ## 3. Clever Birds Webpage